Last updated on March 8th, 2025 at 05:46 pm

 In Seville Sangaria comes with a higher price tag and is largely considered a tourist drink in restaurants and bars.
 Instead order a ‘Tinto de Verano’ or a inexpensive local wine to sip alongside your tapas.

-BREAD BEWARE
+BREAD ETIQUETTE

 In some tapas bars the small bread basket that is immediately placed on the table may not be complimentary, or fresh – ask before you are charged, and you can of course refuse it.